Quick Answer

 - Phase out gradually.
 As the self-healing suite covers the same scenarios, retire the legacy tests one by one.

 Most teams see the difference within the first sprint.
-The self-healing tests just keep working while the old suite keeps breaking on the same UI changes it always has.
+Tools like TestQala let you write tests in plain English with self-healing built in — the self-healing tests just keep working while the old suite breaks on the same UI changes it always has.

 Key Takeaways